-The City of Thornton adopted the South Thornton Urban Renewal Authority Non-Residential Property Maintenance Code on August 23, 2016.
+The City of Thornton adopted the South Thornton Urban Renewal Authority Non-Residential Property Maintenance Code.
 The purpose of the Maintenance Code is to remediate blighted conditions by requiring property owners and tenants to maintain the exterior of the buildings, parking lot, sidewalks, lighting, etc., as well as the interior of the building through the use of the Maintenance Code.
 The ordinance applies to all properties located within the South Thornton Urban Renewal Area (URA), which covers 282 parcels and 223 buildings.
 The intent of this program was to conduct inspections of the entire URA to assess the impact of the ordinance and provide an estimate of the cost to remedy all code violations discovered during those inspections.

 The ordinance identifies approximately 140 individual inspection elements, not all of which apply to every building or property.
 In order to efficiently proceed through the inspection process, these elements were organized into 32 broad categories, 17 applying to building exteriors and outdoor areas and 15 applying to building interiors.
 After further coordination with City staff, inspection elements and criteria were further refined to focus on violations that were not covered by any other existing ordinances or programs.
 However, any major violations found that fell outside of the focus items, (conditions or items that were “out of the ordinary” and/or not in compliance with other municipal ordinances or codes) were also noted and reported separately, to await further direction from City staff.

 In order to facilitate an efficient and comprehensive data gathering process, HR Green inspectors inputted all violations and accompanying data, maps, and photos into a Geographic Information Systems (GIS) database for later use in report compiling as well as to provide a seamless transfer of data to the City.